stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

   ```
   {:codeblock}

-4. In the `pullsecret.yaml` file, enter the {{site.data.keyword.open_s}} pull secret information to ensure that the images can be pulled.
+4. In the `pullsecret.yaml` file, enter the OpenShift  pull secret information to ensure that the images can be pulled.

 See the following sample `.yaml` file, where `name` is your pull secret name and `pullSecret` is your pull secret value: